top of page

 These results don't mean that plant proteins are more digestible than animal protein.
 It shows that processed plant protein is between 3-11% more digestible than processed animal protein in this particular study.

-As mentioned, a natural diet would consist of fibre from prey animals to aid digestion, which doesn't seem to be mentioned in this study, making it an unfair comparison.
+It's claims like this that mislead owners into thinking the food is better for their cats than a natural diet.
 More to the point, we have zero information about how many cats were tested or the age, breed and health status of each cat involved.

 Dry food has a much higher carbohydrate content than wet food at around 30-40% - not that you'll find this information on the packaging.
-Since cats don't need carbohydrates in their diet, there are no minimum guidelines, which means there's no legal requirement for them to appear on the label.
-Contradictory or what?
+Since cats don't need carbohydrates in their diet, there's no legal requirement for them to appear on the label.

 Protein can be as low as 26% according to pet food regulations set by the FEDIAF, which is just enough to maintain basic bodily functions.
-This is less than half of what cats would be getting in the wild, so while it may seem as though your kitty is getting by just fine on commercial food, that doesn't mean it's thriving as much as it could be - or that it won't have a shortened lifespan due to years of unseen damage.
+This is less than half of what cats would be getting in the wild, so while it may seem as though your kitty is surviving on commercial food, that doesn't mean it's thriving as much as it could be - or that it won't have a shortened lifespan due to years of unseen damage.

 Even worse, it's not always specified how much protein comes from animals as opposed to plants.
 These numbers speak to the excessive use of carbohydrates in pet food.